BBorowski/vonage-exercise/README.md

 ## Running
 To run the script a reasonably recent version of Python is needed.
 3.8+ should suffice.
 Required modules are specified in `requirements.txt`

-When run directly the scripts will take input from the file `project.yaml` and save it to `Dockerfile`.
+When run directly the scripts will take input from the file `project.yaml` and save the output to `Dockerfile`.
 When calling the script's main function you can provide optionally arguments to use different files:
 ```
 def main(input_file="project.yaml",
          output_file="Dockerfile",